-Oil spill is a biggest problem in marine environment which misbalanced marine life cycle.
-Every year problem arrives due to oil spills in ocean.
+As we know; now a day's oil spill becomes biggest issue in marine environment which misbalanced marine life cycle.
+Day by day oil spill problem arrives.
 In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, patches and spill patterns.
 This work helps in regular monitoring of oil spills.
 This approach find out which algorithm is best suited for detection and tracking of oil spill in ocean with low time complexity.
 In this work input image taken from ASAR RADAR SAT-2 from Gulf of Mexico region.
-Main objective of this work is to utilize tracking of spilled area, gray scale masking feature extraction with less time consuming.
 Here morphological closing techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill and Synthetic aperture radar image serves as a good sensor for surveying of oil spill.
 In conclusion, after comparing algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.